California University of Pennsylvania President Announces Retirement

 She instituted Cal U’s first doctoral programs, offering advanced degrees in health science, criminal justice, and educational leadership, and established the Center for Undergraduate Research, which supports faculty-led research, scholarship and creative endeavors for students in all fields of study.

 During her tenure as president, Cal U introduced academic programs aligned with its special mission in science and technology, including drone technology, molecular biology and veterinary technology.
-Programs ranging from applied behavior analysis and conflict resolution to cybersecurity and social deviance also debuted, and the Department of Business and Economics reorganized and achieved initial accreditation from ACBSP, the Accreditation Council for Business Schools and Programs.
+Programs ranging from applied behavior analysis and conflict resolution to cybersecurity and social deviance also debuted, and the Department of Business, Economics and Enterprise Sciences reorganized and achieved initial accreditation from ACBSP, the Accreditation Council for Business Schools and Programs.
 The university also assumed operation of the former Washington Health System School of Radiologic Technology, based at Washington Hospital in Washington, Pa.

 As a Cal U alumna, President Jones engaged with numerous fellow graduates to bolster scholarship support for students.
 She and her husband, Jeff, founded the Bow Ties & Pearls Club to recognize high-impact donors.

 In addition, President Jones secured the largest philanthropic gift in Cal U history, $4.2 million to found the Karen and Tom Rutledge Institute for Early Childhood Education.
 The institute operates a campus-based child care center for economically eligible preschoolers, and it provides full scholarships for future early childhood educators who gain hands-on experience at the center while earning a degree.

 “Over more than four decades I have come to know this University’s resilience, and I have seen firsthand the countless ways that Cal U changes lives, including my own,” Jones said.
 “I feel blessed to have played a role in helping to move our University forward.”